quantumghent/quantumghent.github.io/_thesistopics/2025/KVervoort1.md

 #### Goal

-The overall goal of the thesis is to study and explore quantum repeaters by using tensor networks.
-The first part of the thesis consists of a literature study on quantum repeaters and quantum entanglement distillation.
-Secondly the student tries to form a tensor network description of a quantum repeater.
-For this goal the construction of a MPS from projected entangled pairs will be a good starting point.
-The student can investigate, by using this tensor network description, which quantum repeater protocols are more optimal.
-Lastly the student can also investigate the effect of noise and imperfect measurements on the protocols.
-Depending on the interest of the student one can also look at how to perform entanglement distillation with MPS.
-Here the student can investigate what measurements are optimal to extract maximally entangled pairs from multiple copies of a MPS.
+The overall goal of the thesis is to study and explore disordered quantum systems through tensor networks.
+The first part of the thesis consists of a literature study on tensor networks and disordered models.
+The student will use the tensor network toolbox developed by our group to perform novel simulations of random spin systems.
+Depending on the interest of the student different research directions can be pursued.
+One possibility is to use the existing code base to simulate a plethora of random systems and study their phase diagram.
+A second possibility is to optimize and benchmark the current implementation of the algorithm and extend it with symmetries.
+This will allow the student to tackle more challenging models like the Heisenberg model, where the exploitation of symmetries will be necessary.
+Thirdly the student can look into developing an analogue of the algorithm for zero temperature groundstates.

 [1] J. I. Cirac, D. Pérez-García, N. Schuch, F. Verstraete, [arXiv:2011.12127](https://arxiv.org/abs/2011.12127)